Brit7777/plagbench/README.md

 # plagbench

-Repository of the paper "Do Language Models Understand and Detect Plagiarism?", NAACL 2025.
+Repository of the paper "PlagBench: Exploring the Duality of Large Language Models in Plagiarism Generation and Detection", NAACL 2025.

 - LLM-based plagiarism generation:  ``plagiarism_generation.ipynb``
 - Automatic paraphrase and summary evaluation : ``paraphrase_summary_eval.ipynb``